-It is professional misconduct under the Professional Misconduct Regulation made under the MRIT Act for a registrant to do anything to a patient for a therapeutic, preventative, palliative, diagnostic, cosmetic or other health related purpose in a situation in which consent is required by law, without such consent.
+It is professional misconduct under the Professional Misconduct Regulation made under the Medical Radiation Technology Act for an MRT to do anything to a patient for a therapeutic, preventative, palliative, diagnostic, cosmetic or other health-related purpose in a situation in which a consent is required by law, without such a consent.

-For registrants of the CMRITO who propose a treatment - special guidelines with respect to patients found incapable of making treatment decisions done on the order of a physician when they are part of a breast screening program.
-In such cases, there is a special set of guidelines that apply with respect to patients found incapable of making treatment decisions.
-The HCCA provides certain rights to these individuals.
-Registrants who are working in the breast screening program should review the special guidelines provided in the CMRITO publication What you must know about ... consent.
-This publication is available here.
+For MRTs who propose a treatment - special guidelines with respect to patients found incapable of making treatment decisions Some MRTs - for example, those who operate an x-ray machine in breast screening programs - may propose a treatment, because mammograms do not have to be done on the order of a physician when they are part of a breast screening program.
+If that is the case, there are a special set of guidelines that apply with respect to patients found incapable of making treatment decisions.
+The HCCA provides certain rights to these patients.